-- Support their children to complete work set by teachers so that they remain with the teaching sequence being delivered. - Make the school aware if their child is sick or otherwise cannot complete work. - Seek help from the school if they need it for example with using Seesaw and Purple Mash and effectively or hardware issues preventing home learning. - Adhere to Remote Learning protocols e.g loan agreement for school IT equipment

-· Be respectful when making raising any concerns to staff
+- Support their children to complete work set by teachers so that they remain with the teaching sequence being delivered. - Make the school aware if their child is sick or otherwise cannot complete work. - Seek help from the school if they need it for example with using Seesaw and Purple Mash and in their developing knowledge of Google Classrooms when available effectively or hardware issues preventing home learning. - Adhere to Remote Learning protocols e.g loan agreement for school IT equipment - Be respectful when making raising any concerns to staff